hoiast/nuxt3-docker/README.md

 docker compose up -d
 ```

-**Note:** A separate volume is created to isolate dependencies i.e.node_modules.
+**Note:** A separate volume is created to isolate dependencies i.e. node_modules.
 Sharing dependencies over different OS may break your app.
 As this Docker Image is built over [Alpine](https://alpinelinux.org/), linux users may ignore this warning.

 **Note 2:** A specific environment variable CHOKIDAR_USEPOLLING is set to **true** in Dockerfile to avoid file watching issues when developing using *WSL*.